JupiterOne-Archives/docs/knowledgeBase/APIs/jupiterone-api.md

 }
 ```

+queryPolicy

 **abacPermissions**

-Description: ABAC permissions define application access for members of a perticular group.
+ABAC permissions define application access for members of a perticular group.
 Setting this property via the IAM API will **overwrite** any existing permissions for the given group.
 If updating this property, _always_ define the full list of `permissions` that should be granted.

 Type: list of valid `permission` strings (see table below).